Whether you’re at home or on the go, Nintendo Switch problems can ruin your gaming experience. That’s why you need these tips to fix them.

 - Nintendo Switch Wi-Fi Issues

-Almost every reviewer has complained of the left Joy-Con periodically losing a signal when attached to the Joy-Con Grip that Nintendo includes with the hardware.
+Early Nintendo Switch consoles come with a left Joy-Con that periodically loses its connection when attached to the Joy-Con Grip that Nintendo includes in the box.
 Why this is happening is unclear, but the controller will reconnect after a few seconds.
 This doesn’t happen when connected directly to the Nintendo Switch.
-You’ll need to manually sync it back to the console from the settings.

 Nintendo Switch Problems: Can’t Add Storage Using USB 3.0 Port on Dock